judo347/GoldNugget/Java/javaFX.md

 #### General tips

-.fxml has to be placed in the out folder.
+.fxml has to also be placed in the out folder.
 This can be done by gradle or like.